-Where an appeal is lodged in response to a safeguarding decision made by the LTA Safeguarding Team and Safeguarding and Protection Committee and/or Licensing and Registration Committee, an independent appeal body such as Sport Resolutions may be used.
+Where an appeal is lodged in response to a safeguarding decision made by the LTA Safe and Inclusive Tennis Team and Safeguarding and Protection Committee and/or Licensing and Registration Committee, an independent appeal body such as Sport Resolutions may be used.
 Their decision is final.

-6. Related policies and guidance
+- 6. Related policies and guidance from LTA (available on www.lta.org.uk)

 - Safeguarding Policy

-- Grievance Policy

 - Bullying Policy

 - Transgender Policy

 - Data Protection Policy

 - Disciplinary Policy

-- Harassment Policy

 - Complaints Policy

 - Whistle-blowing Policy

 - And others as may be identified from time to time.